prerana-sl/prerana-sl.github.io/_news/announcement_2.md

 related_posts: false
 ---

 Visited SFN!
 Our lab's PhD students presented their posters.
-Got to check out all the cool research :D
+Got to check out all the cool research in the field:D